Text Us Text to Contact Us

 Plastic Surgery After COVID: The Impacts

 Nearly every business and organization in the United States has been affected, at least in some way, by the COVID-19 pandemic.
-Plastic surgery practices in San Francisco are no exception.
+Plastic surgery offices in San Francisco are no exception.

 With the implementation of quarantine measures, increased interest in social distancing, and pervasive concern about the rapid spread of the disease, plastic surgery practices throughout the nation have been forced to make drastic changes.